Important

 The resulting output from the query is a list of events with each event containing a matching _index and browser.
 This can be useful if you want to perform further processing on a list of events rather than an array of values.

-Find union of two flat arrays using the array:union()
+Find union of an array over multiple events using the

 function